 - Connections with other families for peer support.

-- Connections to early supports, to build capacity in you and your child to promote everyday learning if your child is younger than 6 and has developmental concerns.
+- Connections to early supports, to build capacity in you and your child to promote everyday learning.
+Children younger than 6 do not need a diagnosis to get support from an early childhood partner where there are concerns about their development.

 - Support to apply to the NDIS, if you decide to apply on your child’s behalf.